aaronhurt/rlm_couchbase/README.md

             # Number of connections to start
             start = 5

-            # Minimum number of connections to keep open
+            # Minimum number of connections to keep open.
+            #
+            # NOTE: This should be greater than or equal to spare below.
             min = 4

             # Maximum number of connections